Tylenol Autism Lawsuit

 The research conclusions have led many parents of children with autism to file an individual Tylenol autism lawsuit against the drug manufacturers and retailers selling the product, seeking compensation for their child's acetaminophen autism.

-While it is still early in the product liability autism lawsuits situation, mounting evidence suggests that Tylenol use during pregnancy may play a role in causing autism.
-Given this evidence, there is a strong case for proving liability in a Tylenol autism lawsuit.
+While it is still early in the product liability autism lawsuit situation, mounting evidence suggests that using Tylenol during pregnancy may play a role in causing autism.
+Given the evidence, there is a strong case for proving liability in a Tylenol autism lawsuit.

-- Acetaminophen medical records indicating that Tylenol/acetaminophen use during your pregnancy led to your child's neurological condition diagnosis
+- Acetaminophen medical records indicating that Tylenol/acetaminophen usage during your pregnancy led to your child's neurological condition diagnosis

-- Your child's psychiatrist or therapist records outlining the treatment used for ADHD symptoms, autism spectrum disorder symptoms, or other neurological disorder-related behavioral issues
+- Your child's psychiatrist or therapist records outlining the treatment used for ADHD symptoms, ASD symptoms, or other neurological disorder-related behavioral issues

-- All medical notes and transcriptions from healthcare professionals and doctors about your child's diagnoses related to Tylenol used during your pregnancy, including any acetaminophen exposure records
+- All medical notes and transcriptions from healthcare professionals and doctors about your child's diagnoses related to Tylenol used during your pregnancy, including any exposure to acetaminophen records

 Our attorneys are basing their acetaminophen autism lawsuits on ADHD/autism diagnoses relating to Tylenol use during pregnancy, neurological disorders, and the company's failure to advise against the use of Tylenol while pregnant.

-Can I File a Tylenol Autism ADHD Lawsuit If I Used Generic Acetaminophen?
+Can I File a Tylenol Autism ADHD Lawsuit If I Used Generic Brand Acetaminophen?

-Yes, even if you used the generic form of Tylenol, you can still submit a Tylenol autism lawsuit for your child's autism spectrum disorder diagnosis.
+Yes, even if you used the generic form of Tylenol, you can still submit a Tylenol autism lawsuit for your child's ASD diagnosis.

 The Multidistrict Tylenol Autism Class Action Lawsuit Process

-A multi-district litigation Tylenol class action lawsuit is being prepared to incorporate the product liability claims against Tylenol and other acetaminophen manufacturers.
+A multidistrict litigation (MDL) Tylenol class action lawsuit is being prepared to incorporate the product liability claims against Tylenol and other acetaminophen manufacturers.

-To combine court resources, even if the plaintiffs are spread out across the United States, they would still be heard in a single jurisdiction.
+To combine court resources, even if the plaintiffs are spread out across the United States, the court would still hear the cases in a single jurisdiction.
 Additionally, it enables plaintiffs to split costs like court fees.

 Plaintiffs' attorneys for the Tylenol autism ADHD lawsuit must persuade a jury that manufacturers, like Johnson & Johnson, violated their duty of care to consumers by failing to alert them to the dangers of acetaminophen use.